Sunday, April 27, 2014

 This time Max ends up in "Bartertown" ruled by Tina Tuner (showing a lot of cleavage) as Aunty Entity.
 Max ends up fighting in an arena known as Thunderdome for Aunty Entity in order for her to consolidate her power.
 Max runs a foul of Entity and is exiled into the Australian desert.
 So far in the film all is well, with lots of weird characters and a great fight in the Thunderdome.
 Then things start to go downhill pretty quickly.

 Max ends up being rescued by a group of kids living in at an oasis.
 The kids seem like they stumbled out of Lord of the Flies and somehow wandered onto the set of this film.
-The film also starts to turn into a comedy of all things with lots of silly slapstick gags involving the kids.
+The film also starts to turn into a comedy of all things with lots of silly slapstick gags.

 As was the custom in the previous films, this film has another spectacular chase sequence and I suppose it's unfair to compare it to The Road Warrior car chase but this chase is somewhat of a disappointment.
-Overall the film is a real letdown from the first two films.
+Overall the film is somewhat of a letdown from the first two films.

 1966 - THE FORTUNE COOKIE, another cynical Billy Wilder comedy.